Table Of Contents:

 - Converting more customers

 If these benefits are not enough, it is important to note that reviews are also searchable.
-Therefore if a customer writes about your great selection of used book, you may come up in more searches for used bookstores.
+Therefore if a customer writes about your great selection of used books, you may come up in more searches for used bookstores.
 The bottom line is that utilizing Google Business profile reviews is one of the most cost-effective ways to market your business.

 How Can I Get More Google Reviews?

 Having reviews from past clients is social proof that you are a credible business.
-The best way to get reviews is to ask them to leave you a review after you’ve recently conducted business with them.
+The best way to get reviews is to ask them to leave you a review after having recently conducted business with them.